FuelLabs/sway-applications/tutorials/counter/README.md

 npm run generate-private-key
 ```

-For `CONTRACT_ID`, once you have your environment variables ready, run this command to deploy your Sway contract to your local Fuel provider:
+For `CONTRACT_ID`, once you have your environment variables ready, run this command in your project folder to deploy your Sway contract to your local Fuel provider:

 ```sh
 npm run deploy-contract